Horace564/word-embeddings-SVD/README.md

 - capture the semantic and syntactic menaing by the singular vectors $u_i/v_i$ in $U/V$
 - project some word embedding vectors into some interesting direction
   - e.g. $V = V_{woman} - V_{man}$
+- matigate the gender bias of original word embeddings
 - find the most similar word by measuring the cosine-similarity of two words by

 $$